Mes0903/NTNU-ComputerGraphic/final/README.md

 # My impl

-Generally, I just transformed the GAMES101 HW3 I wrote before([link](https://github.com/Mes0903/GAMES101-Windows)) into javascript, and then fetch up the requirement that didnt be asked in GAMES101, like the cubemap.
+Generally, I just transformed the GAMES101 HW3 I wrote before([link](https://github.com/Mes0903/GAMES101-Windows)) into javascript, and then fetch up the requirement that didnt be asked in GAMES101, like the cubemap and shadow mapping.